-Custodial credit risk is the risk that, in the event of the failure of a counterparty financial institution, the Plans will not be able to recover the value of its investments and other assets that are in possession of an outside third party.
+The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, the Plans will not be able to recover the value of investment and other securities that are in the possession of an outside third party.
+Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the government, and are held by either the counterparty or the counterparty's trust department or agent but not in the government's name.
 The Plans do not have a formal policy to limit custodial credit risk.